 We took our spiced rum and aged it in a new American oak barrel for four months.
 The spices mellowed very evenly with the oak and for being a young barrel-aged rum, the oak is very distinctive and compliments the spices.

 We have already begun our whiskey production process.
 As many know, whiskey acquires its taste and color from the barrels in which it lives.
 This process takes time.
-We hope to have some “young” whiskies by the holiday season of 2020.
-Our bourbon will take a bit longer.
-We do not expect to have a proper bourbon until 2022.
+Follow us on Facebook and Instagram, and subscribe to our newsletter to be the first to hear about our future whiskey and bourbon releases.